Complex Regional Pain Syndrome (CRPS) Specialist Q&A

-If you are suffering from regional pain syndrome, trust the professionals at Modern Pain Management to provide you with relief.
-We have two convenient locations to serve you in Houston TX and Sugar Land TX.
-For more information, please call us or request an appointment online.
+If you are suffering from chronic pain in the nerves, arms or legs, back, feet, or hands, trust the professionals at Modern Pain Management to provide you with relief.
+We have convenient locations to serve you in Houston TX and Sugar Land TX.
+For more information, please contact us or request an appointment online.

 Complex regional pain syndrome (CRPS) is a rare chronic pain condition that usually occurs after an injury to a particular limb.
 With that being said, it is not entirely understood, but it is believed to develop when the central or peripheral nervous system malfunctions or is damaged and could also be an autoimmune disorder.
 To give you a better idea of what CRPS is, we have answered some common questions about the syndrome below.

 Complex regional pain syndrome can go away on its own.
 However, it is far from a guarantee that this will happen in any given case, as CRPS is a chronic condition with no known cure and symptoms that can remain or get worse over time.
 As such, if you have CRPS, it is a good idea to seek medical attention to help with pain management and relief.

 There are two types of complex regional pain syndrome, referred to as Type-1 CRPS and Type-2 CRPS.
 With Type-1 CRPS, also known as reflex sympathetic dystrophy (RSD), the syndrome occurs due to an infection, trauma, or injury that does not directly damage the nerves.
 Examples of such injuries could include a frozen shoulder, torn rotator cuff, or an ankle sprain.
 In contrast, Type-2 CRPS occurs due to a direct peripheral nerve injury, which can arise through a laceration, severe bruising, electrical injury, gunshot wound, and other injuries.

 There are three clinical stages of complex regional pain syndrome classified as acute, subacute, and chronic.